 A determination of the population figures for a licence area affects the application of the media control and diversity rules in the Act.
 Population figures determined under section 30 are relevant to the following provisions of Part 5 the Act:

-- A person must not be in a position to exercise control of commercial television broadcasting licences whose combined licence area population exceed 75 per cent of the population of Australia and one commercial television broadcasting licence in the same licence area under section 53 of the Act.
+- A person must not be in a position to exercise control of more than one commercial television broadcasting licence in the same licence area under section 53 of the Act.

 - A person must not be in a position to exercise control of more than two commercial radio broadcasting licences in the same licence area under section 54 of the Act.